HrishikeshMRao/.dotfiles/README.md

   ~/auto_keychain.expect
   EOF
   ```
-  !! - Do the following only if u want automatic passphrase setup for ssh. !!
+  - **Do the following only if u want automatic passphrase setup for ssh.**
   - Remember to substitute your ssh passphrase in the place of \[\[YOUR_PASSPHRASE\]\]

   ```bash